Australia stocks lifted by financials; NZ hits over 9-mth high

-June 19 Australian shares rose on Monday, helped by strength in the financial sector, which accounted for more than half the gains on the index.
+June 19 (Reuters) - Australian shares rose on Monday, helped by strength in the financial sector, which accounted for more than half the gains on the index.

 The S&P/ASX 200 index was up 0.3 percent, or 15.27 points, to 5,789.30 by 0431 GMT.
 The index ended 0.2 percent higher on Friday.